 Dr Annsofie Wahlström is the Programme Director of SLU Future Food, which funds TABLE.
 She holds a PhD in Animal Nutrition and Management.
 She has worked on research and development in cooperative and commercial settings both nationally and internationally for several years before joining Future Food at the Swedish University of Agricultural Sciences.

 Research and communications team

 University of Agricultural Sciences

 Matthew Kessler grew up in New York, USA disconnected from agriculture and how food ended up on his plate.
 After five years of working on and managing farms, a BSc in Environmental Sciences with concentrations in forestry and sustainable agriculture from Warren Wilson College and a MSc in Agroecology from Norwegian University of Life Sciences, he pays a bit more attention to where food comes from!
-Matthew is a Research and Communications officer at Table and currently sits in the Department of Energy and Technology at Swedish University of Life Sciences.
+Matthew is a Project coordinator and food podcaster at Table and currently sits in the Department of Energy and Technology at Swedish University of Life Sciences.
 He has a particular interest in what catalyses food system transformations (e.g. policy, climate, markets, movements, etc.) and who is being served by those changes.

 Dr Tara Garnett,

 Tara also acts as a Research Director for TABLE.

 Associate Professor Tamara Metze,